-East Devon District Council has £300,000 to spend on creating new sports facilities in Exmouth or improving ones that already exist.
-Residents now get to decide what the money is spent on.
+East Devon District Council had £300,000 to spend on creating new sports facilities in Exmouth or improving ones that already exist.
+Residents got to decide what the money was spent on.

 5,000 randomly selected Exmouth households received a letter in the post in Summer 2020 giving them a unique online code.
 They used this code to go online and vote for their households favourite projects.

 There were seven projects for them to choose from.
 All of these projects:

 - Were eligible for the available sports funding – for example are for outdoor, permanent sports facilities, an organisation has agreed to take on the maintenance for a minimum of 10 years, are either free to use or if a charge is made this is affordable.

 Households that received a letter could vote for a maximum of three projects, either by nominating one person from their household to fill in the form or by submitting a joint form from multiple / all members of their household.
 Households could request copies of the voting form on paper or in any other format.

 The funds – Section 106 money - have been collected by East Devon District Council from housing developments in the parish, since 2008 they’ve had a clear policy of ensuring that residents and town and parish councils choose how the money is spent.

 1,082 households voted.
 The following two projects were the most popular in the voting:

 - Resurfacing the large sand astro pitch at Exmouth Community College which is at the end of its life.
 It’s used by community groups in the evenings, as well as being used extensively by the college.
 It’s used for sports including football, hockey, rounders, soft ball, American football, handball, tag rugby, athletics and cricket.
 Asking for: £150,000